-In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs, or ASU 2015-03.
+In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 This update changes the presentation of debt issuance costs in the balance sheet.
 ASU 2015-03 requires debt issuance costs related to a recognized debt obligation to be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability rather than being presented as an asset.
 Amortization of debt issuance costs will continue to be reported as interest expense.
-In August 2015, the FASB issued ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of Credit Arrangements or ASU 2015-15.
+In August 2015, the FASB issued ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of Credit Arrangements ("ASU 2015-15").
 ASU 2015-15 clarified guidance in ASU 2015-03 by providing that the SEC staff would not object to a company presenting debt issuance costs related to a line-of-credit arrangement on the balance sheet as a deferred asset, regardless of whether there were any outstanding borrowings at period-end.
-This update is effective for annual and interim periods beginning after December 15, 2015, which required us to adopt these provisions in the first quarter of 2016.
-This update was applied on a retrospective basis, wherein the balance sheet of each period was adjusted to reflect the effects of applying the new guidance.
+This update is effective for annual and interim periods beginning after December 15, 2015, which required the Company to adopt these provisions in the first quarter of 2016.
+This update was applied on a retrospective basis, wherein the balance sheet of each period presented was adjusted to reflect the effects of applying the new guidance.
+The adoption of these provisions did not have a material effect on the Company's financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), or ASU 2016-02, which supersedes existing guidance on accounting for leases in Leases (Topic 840) and generally requires all leases to be recognized in the consolidated balance sheet.
 ASU 2016-02 is effective for annual and interim reporting periods beginning after December 15, 2018; early adoption is permitted.
 The provisions of ASU 2016-02 are to be applied using a modified retrospective approach.
-We are currently evaluating the impact of the adoption of this standard on our condensed consolidated financial statements.
+The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.

 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which outlines new provisions intended to simplify various aspects related to accounting for share-based payments and their presentation in the financial statements.
-The standard is effective for us beginning December 15, 2016 and for interim periods within those annual periods.
-Early adoption is permitted.
-We are evaluating the impact of the adoption of this guidance on our financial statements.
+The standard is effective for the Company beginning December 15, 2016 and for interim periods within those annual periods.
+The Company adopted this standard on January 1, 2017.
+Since the Company has incurred net losses since its inception, adoption of the new guidance will not have a material impact on its condensed consolidated financial statements.

-In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606), which amends certain aspects of the FASB's and International Accounting Standards Board's new revenue standard, ASU 2014-09, Revenue from Contracts with Customers.
+In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606), which amends certain aspects of the FASB's and International Accounting Standards Board's new revenue standard, ASU 2014-09, Revenue from Contracts with Customers, or ASU 2014-09.
 The standard should be adopted concurrently with the adoption of ASU 2014-09, which is effective for annual and interim periods beginning after December 15, 2017.
 Early adoption is permitted.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.
+The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.